-Celebrate Vermont’s birth and family culture.
-Festival features daytime performance by Myra Flynn, workshops on birth and parenting, yoga, support circles for parents, awesome kids activities with SunCommon bounce house, breastfeeding room with available lactation consultant, local non-profit and vendor village with information and services to enhance the family experience, and organic cafe.
+DETAILS TBA!!
+Read about the 2017 festival: Festival featured daytime performance by Myra Flynn, workshops on birth and parenting, yoga, support circles for parents, awesome kids activities with SunCommon bounce house, breastfeeding room with available lactation consultant, local non-profit and vendor village with information and services to enhance the family experience, and organic cafe.
 All activities are included in the ticket price.
-After party with live music by Conscious Roots and pizza at Bolton Valley’s Fireside Flatbread.
+After party with live music by Conscious Roots and pizza was at Bolton Valley’s Fireside Flatbread.

 2017 Educational Workshops

 - Breastfeeding with Vicki Rich, RN, IBCLC, RLC, CCE, CD

 - Birth and Family Culture with Dr. Matt Rushford, author

 - Mindful Parenting with Maris Rose (Maris’ Tree House at All Souls Interfaith Gathering)

 - Postpartum Care with Beth Kruger, CYT, CBE, CLC (Women’s Room) and Sabrina Leal, MSW